v-joe/pptex/README.md

 Get `Installpptex.tbz` from the [releases](https://github.com/v-joe/pptex/releases)
 and run the unpacked installer.

-A PowerPoint Add-in file will be stored in `~/Documents/pptex` and an `applescript` to launch an external editor and run pdflatex in `~/Library/Application Scripts/com.microsoft.PowerPoint`.
+A PowerPoint Add-in file will be stored in `~/Documents/pptex` (OSX might ask for permission to access the Documents folder) and an `applescript` to launch an external editor and run pdflatex in `~/Library/Application Scripts/com.microsoft.PowerPoint`.